QP/C 8.0.2

 Static Private Member Functions

-static void QEvt_refCtr_inc_ (QEvt const *me)
+static void QEvt_refCtr_inc_ (QEvt const *const me)

-static void QEvt_refCtr_dec_ (QEvt const *me)
+static void QEvt_refCtr_dec_ (QEvt const *const me)

 Private Attributes